grnet/kamaki/docs/library/ssl.rst

       >> kamaki/kamaki/defaults.py

 .. warning:: editing the `kamaki/kamaki/defaults.py` file should be avoided.
-    Maintainers should rather append their settings (in valid python code) at the end of the file.
+    Maintainers should rather append their settings (valid python code) at the end of the file.

 The typical paths for CA certificates differ from system to system.
 Some of them are listed bellow::